xqwen/dap/dap-g_paper/gtex_v6p/README.md

 # GTEx Whole Blood eQTL Results (v6p)

+## Complete DAP-G results

+The complete DAP-G output files for 22,749 genes can be downloaded from [here](http://www-personal.umich.edu/~xwen/dapg_gtex_v6p/gtex_v6p.multi-SNP.dapg.tgz).
+Note that the file size is large (426Mb)

+## Summary of results

 The file ```gtex_v6p_signal_95_CS.summary``` contains information on eQTL signals from the GTEx whole blood data whose SPIP >= 0.95 (hence a 95% Bayesian credible set can be constructed).
 The format of the file is

 ```